lwhitty/COVID-19_3D_Printed_Mask/README.md

 <a href="https://github.com/lwhitty/COVID-19_Montana_3D_Printed_Mask/raw/master/MontanaMasks_90_PLA_R.x3g">Small Mask and Filter Frame printed using Right Extruder</a></p>
 <p>Each mask and filter frame takes about 4 hours to print, and I’m currently printing 3-4 a day.</p>
 <h1 id="installing-the-filtration-material">Installing the Filtration Material</h1>
-<p>Most suppliers of N95 filtration material such as <a href="https://www.flowmarkhightech.com/">this one</a> are either out of stock or just supplying first responders, which should get preferential treatment.
+<p>Most suppliers of N95 filtration material such as <a href="https://www.flowmarkhightech.com/">this one</a> are either out of stock or just supplying first responders, who should get preferential treatment.
 I’m using blue shop towels as well as the filtering material from <a href="https://www.filtrete.com/3M/en_US/filtrete/about-us/the-right-filter-for-you/">3M Filtrete</a> 1500 furnace filters.
 Here’s a comparison of what common materials filter:</p>
 <ul>
 <li>N95 masks: 0.1 - 0.3 microns</li>
 <li><strong>Blue shop towels:</strong> 0.3 microns</li>